 On the left, you’ll find information about the currently selected item that you’ve chosen.
 It includes properties and statistics, as well as dependencies and dependents.

-On the right, you’ll find a reverse-engineered SQL script that allows you to copy it into any editor and use it there for other purposes.
+On the right, you’ll find a reverse-engineered SQL script that allows you to copy it into any editor and use it for other purposes.

 PostgreSQL is an advanced database editing software that acts as a tool to help you manage multiple databases at the same time, providing you with all the necessary tools for the job, even if you’re a more advanced user.